RafaBlockDev/RafaBlockDev/README.md

 ### !Hello World!
 I am Rafa 👋

 - 🔭 I’m blockchain and web3 consultant, developer and researcher
-- 🌱 I’m currently working as blockchain adn web3 developer
+- 🌱 I’m currently working as blockchain and web3 developer
-- 👯 I’m studying Economy and computational engineering
+- 👯 I’m studying cryptography, and computer science with books
-- 🤔 I’m blockchain and crypto enthutiast
+- 🤔 I’m Layer2 and cryptography enthutiast
-- 🧪 I love write articles to help the community
+- 🧪 I love write tech articles to help the community
+- 🦄 I´m building to myself to be a cypherpunk
+- 🇲🇽 I´m Mexican

 <div>
   <a href="https://beacons.ai/RafaBlockDev">